 "Game Changer: An event, idea, or procedure that effects a significant shift in the current way of doing or thinking about something” - Oxford Dictionary

-Game Changers is a series of happenings in Hobart from 3-5 November to develop and celebrate women in music.
+Game Changers was a series of happenings in Hobart from 3-5 November to develop and celebrate womxn in music.

-On Friday 3 November, Game Changes officially kicks-off in fine electro style with an Opening Night Party in the Founders Room, Salamanca Arts Centre, featuring music from Q.E. (aka Jacqueline Collyer), Sumner, S L O W, and a headline set by the incredible Alice Ivy.
-Come along for a cocktail, to connect with old and new friends, and to shake your tail feather.
+Game Changes kicked-off in fine electro style with an Opening Night Party in the Founders Room, Salamanca Arts Centre, featuring music from Q.E. (aka Jacqueline Collyer), Sumner, S L O W, and a headline set by the incredible Alice Ivy.

-There is a bunch of masterclasses over the weekend to help to develop the capacity and confidence of women in music.
-If you want to write about music, discover more about the music industry, get savvy with stagecraft, and learn techniques to make electronic music, Game Changers has you covered.
+There were a bunch of masterclasses over the weekend to help to develop the capacity and confidence of womxn in music.
+It provided opportunities to develop writing about music, discover more about the music industry, to get savvy with stagecraft, and learn techniques to make electronic music.

-The Women In Electronic Music Program provides opportunities for women to learn technical and production skills for making electronic music from two of Australia's best female electronic producers, Rainbow Chan and Alice Ivy, who will share their knowledge, experience, and skills, in workshops on Song Structures, DJing 101, and Composing with Ableton Live.
+The Womxn In Electronic Music Program provided opportunities for womxn to learn technical and production skills for making electronic music from two of Australia's best female electronic producers, Rainbow Chan and Alice Ivy, who shared their knowledge, experience, and skills, in workshops on Song Structures, DJing 101, and Composing with Ableton Live.

-Game Changers celebrates the women making music in a showcasing spectacular on Saturday night that features an assortment of female-led line-ups, presented in partnership with Hobart's best live music venues.
-Full showcasing schedule announced on 10 October.
+Game Changers celebrated the womxn making music in a showcasing spectacular that featured an assortment of female-led line-ups, presented in partnership with Hobart's best live music venues.

-The whole Game Changers shebang wraps-up on Sunday with a Languid Luncheon at MONA from 12-4pm, that promises to be an afternoon of stimulating conversation, a decadent feast, and live performances by DENNI, Emma Waters (EWAH), and Maria Lurighi.
+The whole Game Changers shebang wrapped-up with a Languid Luncheon at MONA, that was an afternoon of stimulating conversation, a decadent feast, and featured live performances by DENNI, Emma Waters (EWAH), and Maria Lurighi.

 This program is supported by funding from the City of Hobart.